-Why are DDoS attacks so dangerous?
+Why is a DDoS attack dangerous?

 DDoS represents a significant threat to business continuity.
 As organizations have grown more dependent on the Internet and web-based applications and services, availability has become as essential as electricity.